-New spaces that were created for the club through the renovation included a main dining room with an arched ceiling that seats 120; a bar lounge with a unique oval ceiling and glowing, backlit amber back bar; two smaller dining/function rooms, the Permian and Derrick rooms, that seat 36 and 30; a wine room, surrounded by conditioned wine cabinets and an adjacent cellar, with seating for 12; and the Wildcatters Room, with banquet space for up to 300.
+New spaces that were created for the club through the renovation included a main dining room with an arched ceiling that seats 120; a bar lounge with a unique oval ceiling and glowing, backlit amber back bar (see photo, top right, pg.
+32); two smaller dining/function rooms, the Permian and Derrick rooms, that seat 36 and 30; a wine room, surrounded by conditioned wine cabinets and an adjacent cellar, with seating for 12 (see photo, top of pg.
+28); and the Wildcatters Room, with banquet space for up to 300.

 While the new Wildcatters Room does not have enough capacity by itself to always accommodate groups wanting to use PCFW for their functions, the club is now equipped to handle even larger meetings, thanks to “virtual banquet” capabilities.
 Made possible by state-of-the-art audio-visual equipment, including telephones, cameras, projectors and drop-down screens, speakers’ programs in the Wildcatters Room (or other parts of the club) can now be transmitted to the main dining room and other dining/function spaces.